The KARD Group has numerous examples of how we've

 studies.

-Association of Critical-Care Nurses during its 2010 and 2011 National Teaching Institute & Critical Care Exposition conferences.
-More than
+Association of Critical-Care Nurses during its National Teaching Institute & Critical Care Exposition conferences since 2010.
+More than 6,000

-5,000 nurses attend the annual event, making it the world's largest
+nurses attend the annual event, making it the world's largest conference

 Developed publicity campaign for inauguration of Lt.
 General